kshaffer/theory4/assessments.md

 - Sight-read a melody that makes use of an asymmetrical meter, on an instrument of choice.
 - Sight-read a melody in a post-tonal style that makes use of one of the post-tonal modes/collections covered in this unit.

 These will be assessed via individual in-person exams that will take the place of a Tuesday/Thursday section.
-They will be graded according to the rubrics below, and will count towards the Aural Skills 3 grade.
-Two exam slots will be reserved for the pop/rock objective, and two exam slots will be reserved for the two classical/*galant* objective.
+They will be graded according to the rubrics below, and will count towards the Aural Skills 4 grade.
+Two exam slots will be reserved for the Lied objective, and three exam slots will be reserved for the two post-tonal objectives.
 Students may attempt each objective once or twice.
 (Additional attempts will only be provided at the discretion of the Tuesday/Thursday section instructor.)
 Only the best score for each objective will count toward the final grade.

 Grades for each sight-reading exam will be assigned as follows: